 Think of it this way, as my friend once put it, “the Christian’s relationship to God is like that of a little child to a kind Father.
 The Father wants his child to ask him for help.
 He intends to meet all the desires of his child’s heart.
 But he will answer the child’s requests according to his own wisdom, not the child’s — and therefore all the more lavishly” (John Frame, Christianity Considered, pp. 87–88).
 Did you get that last part?
 “All the more lavishly.”

 It’s not the case that God doesn’t want to address your desires and wishes.
 It’s that he wants to do more than that, more than you can possibly understand with a finite (and broken) mind.
 This is the God who doesn't just want to give us "good things."
 He wants to shape us to the image of his own Son!
 Could anything be better or greater than that?
 We often lose sight of this grand purpose of God when we pray.
 But keeping it in mind might help alleviate some frustrations and build our patience in the Spirit.
 We can pray and know that, regardless of whether or not God answers our prayer in the way we long for him to, God is going to be faithful in shaping us to himself.

 So, while wishing does not extend beyond the individual, praying does.
 In fact, prayer extends to the God who has exhaustive control over all things and has a foreordained plan to use the words we utter.
 That means that when we pray, we have grounds for believing that there will be definitive change in our lives: and the grounds are God himself!
 If God is sovereign and yet personally engaging with each of us as we dialogue with him, we should not just be open to the chance that God might act.
 We should be convinced that he will.
 We may not be able to perceive the act, but we must trust that God always takes action.

 That, my friends, is why I pray.
 It’s also why I don’t wish.

-Like what you read?
-Check out these related resources!
+Like this article?
+Check out these related resources

 Note: This post contains affiliate links.